 1. Will therapy fees be covered by my insurance?

 My services are generally covered or partially covered by most third party health insurance plans.
 Following each session, you will receive an official receipt to submit to your insurance company for reimbursement.
-The receipts will indicate that you received therapy provided by a Registered Psychotherapist, under the supervision of a Registered Psychologist.
+The receipts will indicate that you received therapy provided by a Registered Psychotherapist.
 If you have extended health care benefits, it is recommended that you check with your insurance company to ensure these services will be covered, prior to your first session.

 The frequency of therapy sessions is based largely on each individual client's needs.
 However, weekly or bi-weekly sessions are most common.
-Sessions typically last 50 minutes in length.
+Sessions are 50 minutes in length.

 What is talked about in therapy sessions is kept confidential, except in situations where harm has or might happen to you or others.
 A client’s confidential information may be released without their consent under the following conditions: